 - Any other COVID-19 symptoms identified by the CDC or IDPH

 District 58 has adopted a temporary rule that requires all individuals entering a school to wear a mask that completely covers their mouth and nose.
 Masks must adhere to Centers for Disease Control (CDC) guidelines.
 Click here to read this temporary rule in full.

-Students and staff may wear their own mask (so long as it meets CDC requirements - bandanas and gator type think masks are not permitted).
+Students and staff may wear their own mask (so long as it meets CDC requirements).
 When students fully return to onsite instruction, the District will provide at least one cloth mask to each student and staff member.
 Additional masks will be available if a student does not have one.

 While on school property during arrival and dismissal, everyone is asked to wear a mask regardless of being outside and/or meeting social distancing requirements.

 Disposable masks that are snug and cover the mouth and nose can only be used once and must be thrown out at the end of the day.

 Cloth masks must be washed after each use in accordance with CDC guidelines.